Activation and Function of T Helper Cells (Th)

 IL-10

-FunctionActivates macrophagesActivates cellular and antibody response to parasitesEnhances neutrophil responseActivates B Cells; maturation of antibody responseSuppresses other effector cells
+FunctionActivates macrophagesActivates cellular and antibody response to parasitesEnhances neutrophil responseActivates B cells; maturation of antibody responseSuppresses other effector cells

-* FH = follicular helper
+*Tfh = T follicular helper

 **T reg = T regulatory

-To summarize T Helper Cell activation and function, the following occurs:
+To summarize T helper cell activation and function, the following occurs:

-1. In the lymph node, an MHC II molecule on an antigen-presenting cell presents antigen to a TH cell.
+1. In the lymph node, an MHC II molecule on an antigen-presenting cell presents antigen to a Th cell.

-2. The TCR on the TH cell recognizes and attaches to antigen, and the CD 4 co-receptor recognizes the MHC II molecule.
+2. The TCR on the Th cell recognizes and attaches to antigen, and the CD4 co-receptor recognizes the MHC II molecule.

 3. Other co-receptors are also engaged (the entire process is beyond the scope of this course).